daattali/beautiful-jekyll/_posts/2020-12-01-3-tips-to-get-started-on-simplifying-your-home-life.md

 ---
 post: post
 tags:
   - simple home tips
 readtime: true
 thumbnail-img: "/uploads/20201201_140718_0000_compress26.jpg"
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 show-avatar: true
-title: '3 Tips to Get Started on Simplifying Your Home Life '
+title: "3 Tips to Get Started on Simplifying Your Home Life "
 description: Simplifying your home need not to be complicated, but starting somewhere is how you get started.
-subtitle: ''
+subtitle: ""
-share-img: ''
+share-img: ""
 comments: false
+redirect_from:
+  - 2020-12-01-3-tips-to-get-started-on-simplifying-your-home-life
 ---

 Recently, I was chatting with Elizabeth and [Bonnie](www.bonnielandry.ca) on the podcast [Make Joy Normal](https://podcasts.apple.com/ca/podcast/keeping-it-simple-an-interview-with-kelly/id1512837291?i=1000500930761) about keeping it simple.
 Today on the blog, I'm sharing with you the three tips I shared with them for getting started with simplifying your home life, especially if you don't know where to start:

 1\.
 Start somewhere.
 Start anywhere.
 There are so many methods or places to start, but really just starting is the best thing to do.
 Maybe it's a drawer in your kitchen, or taking things off your to do list.
 Maybe it's a massive declutter of your home.
 Starting can be the biggest battle!